-Early Music airs Sundays from 9 to 10 am and Tuesday evenings 8-9 pm.
+Early Music airs Sundays from 9 to 10am and 7-8pm Sundays.
 Says Don: “Like many of us, I’m pretty eclectic when it comes to music.
 I dug R&B as a kid.
 In the 60s; Dylan, Jefferson Airplane, Santana, etc. From Folk to Celtic to Lightning Hopkins to Ernest Tubb in the 70s.
 I heard my first Early Music in the 80’s on KPFA fm, community radio in Berkeley, CA., where I grew up.
 There were two EM programs then, Mary Berg had Sunday morning and Joseph Spencer had a weeknight program.

 “It was Mr. Spencer that turned me on to Jordi Savall and other noted EM musicians…I was hooked!
 I was a member of the San Francisco Early Music Society for years; J. Spencer was the director back then.
 He also had the Recordstore/Cafe, “The Musical Offering” in Berkeley.

 “I love to sing and got into singing music of the old masters of the Renaissance and Baroque eras with various chorus in the area, including The San Jose Symphony Chorus, Stanford University Chorus, and others in the Bay Area.